 Overcome perceived and real blockers

-If your meetings are about getting from A to B on a particular project, it can be common to see the hurdles before the finishing line.
+If your meetings are about getting from A to B on a particular project, it can be easy to focus on the hurdles rather than the finishing line.
 Overcoming these perceived and real blockers is challenging, not only in practical terms but in maintaining the energy and motivation of the people tasked with seeing it through.

 This technique comes tried and tested from the Invisible Grail team.
-Through a sequence of open questions, it will enable you to shed new light on a project and unlock new ways to approach your particular set of hurdles.
+Through a sequence of open questions, it will enable you to shed new light on a project and unlock new ways to approach whatever shape, size and challenge your particular set of hurdles takes.